-We’ve all heard of mean-spirited landlords that click their fingers and demand higher rent in the blink of an eye - without giving adequate notice.
+We’ve all heard of mean-spirited landlords who snap their fingers and demand higher rent in the blink of an eye, and without giving adequate notice.

 A rent increase could disrupt your once smooth-sailing landlord-tenant relationship, so in the event that your landlord decides to up the ante, make sure you know your rights.

 A landlord or their respective agent has the right to increase your rental amount.
 However, in order to do so, they must abide by regulations as stipulated by your relevant state legislation.